ShejanMahamud/react-awesome-captcha/Readme.md

-Certainly!
-Here's an updated README.md file that includes explanations for the `captcha` and `generateCaptcha` utilities:

----

 # react-awesome-captcha

 `react-awesome-captcha` is a simple and customizable React CAPTCHA component designed to validate user inputs in a user-friendly manner.
 It generates random CAPTCHA strings and provides visual cues for input validity.